klaferr/klaferr.github.io/index.markdown

      style="float: left; margin-right: 10px;"
      width="350" />

-I am a third year Ph.D. candidate at Purdue University working with <a href="https://www.eaps.purdue.edu/bramson/" target="_blank"> <b> Professor Ali Bramson</b></a>.
+I am a fourth year Ph.D. candidate at Purdue University working with <a href="https://www.eaps.purdue.edu/bramson/" target="_blank"> <b> Professor Ali Bramson</b></a>.
 My current work is focused on studying the volatile mass balance on the Moon and Mars.
  I am broadly interested in combining observations and modeling to explore planetary ices and their variability through time and across spatial scales.

 The pronouns that I use are <a href="https://www.mypronouns.org/she-her" target="_blank"> <b>she/her/hers</b> </a> and <a href="https://www.mypronouns.org/they-them" target="_blank"> <b>they/them/theirs</b></a>.